PKCS#1 v1.5 encryption (RSA)¶

 This scheme is more properly called

-As an example, a sender may encrypt a message in this way:
+As an example, a sender may encrypt a secret AES key in this way:

 At the receiver side, decryption can be done using the private part of the RSA key:

 >>> from Crypto.Random import get_random_bytes >>> >>> rsa_key = RSA.importKey(open('privkey.der').read()) >>> >>> sentinel = get_random_bytes(16) >>> >>> cipher = PKCS1_v1_5.new(rsa_key) >>> aes_key = cipher.decrypt(ciphertext, sentinel, expected_pt_len=16) >>> >>> # The AES key is the random sentinel in case of error